northmendo/Appzuku/README.md

 - **Select Specific Apps**: Choose which apps to stop based on user preference.
 ## Requirements
 - **Android Version**: 7.0 (Nougat) or higher.
 - **Shizuku**: Must be installed and configured to grant shell permissions.
-[Learn how to set up Shizuku](https://shizuku.rikka.app/).